jfreeze/ex_ncurses/README.md

 That's the ncurses way.
 Everything is row and then column, so y comes first.
 The upper left is (0, 0).

+### What happened to the Elixir console

+It's still there.
+It won't receive any input between calls to `ExNcurses.initscr/0` and `ExNcurses.endwin/0`.
+I'm still on the fence with what to do with the console.
+It could be redirected, output could be thrown away, etc. At the moment, you'll likely want to turn on the Elixir console logger so that it doesn't interfere with the display.